 Solution

-file is also given.
+A server.js file is also given.

 const express = require('express');